AtomicReact/AtomicReact/README.md

 ## Full Documentation

-The full documentation for AtomoicReact can be found on <https://guihgo.github.io/AtomicReact/>
+The full documentation for AtomicReact can be found on <https://guihgo.github.io/AtomicReact/>